War3Evo/War3Source-EVO/README.md

 * sv_allowupload 1

+OR

+Get a fastDL server and set your sv_downloadurl (see link --> https://developer.valvesoftware.com/wiki/Sv_downloadurl)

 This will allow the server to upload to the client.
 By default the clients have this disabled.

 ## Compile & Server Requirements